manzifred/manzifred/README.md

 # 🚀 About Me

-I'm a Software Engineering student and junior Full-Stack Developer passionate about building modern, scalable software solutions.
+I'm a Software Engineering student at AUCA University and junior Full-Stack Developer passionate about building modern, scalable software solutions.

 🔭 **Currently working on**